 A firewall can be implemented as software or hardware and works by examining packets of information passing into a network through ports.

-We explored packets a bit in the previous blog post.
 Data sent between a client and a server is broken down into chunks small enough to be sent easily over the network.
 These chunks, or payload, are wrapped in several layers of contextual information which tell the server what needs to be done with the packet information.
 The firewall examines these layers for authenticity.
 If the packet doesn’t meet the firewall’s requirements for security, it gets silently “dropped”—it doesn’t get through the firewall, and any security risks it harbors are nullified.

 IP Addresses and Ports